jimhavrilla/prognotes/unixnotes.md

 history to get full history
 ~ is user root
 / is root
-ls -d gives you file path (in echo form with file name)
+ls -d gives you file path (in echo form with file name), -h gives biggest byte size like GB or MB, can also use --block-size=M etc.

 find . -type f -name "*1*" -exec grep Volume {} \;  # cool way to look for a certain group of files, then execute a command on the results; the {} can be used to execute the command on a specific file or if empty all files.  the \; terminates output because otherwise you could keep typing commands